confluentinc/event-streaming-patterns/docs/table/projection-table.md

 INSERT INTO package_checkins ( package_id, location ) VALUES ( 3, 'Washington' );
 ```

-Results in a table of each package's last-known location:
+These are the results, in a table of each package's last-known location:

 ```
 +------------+------------------+